 If you already have an existing website, you don’t have to create a new one.
 Instead, you only have to tweak it to ensure it properly reflects your specialization.
 In that case, you can skip this section and go straight to the next.

-Alternatively, you can use Namecheap hosting; this is MUCH cheaper than Siteground, and I’ve hosted my sites with them before, but I had to move my sites due to a hacking incident that they couldn’t fix on time (read: “that I couldn’t fix in one MONTH.”).
+Alternatively, you can use Namecheap hosting; this is MUCH cheaper than Siteground, and I’ve hosted my sites with them before, but I had to move my sites due to a hacking incident that they couldn’t fix on time (read: “that THEY couldn’t fix in one MONTH.”).
 Their support is also not impressive (and I’m saying this as someone who rarely needs their support since I can handle a lot of things I need on my own).
-That said, I still know people using their service who are still okay; it is just no longer worth the risk for me.

 Since WordPress makes it easy to manage my sites (I can easily create pages, delete pages, edit pages, etc.), I’m using WordPress for my writer website.